 - Season cod fillets with some salt and pepper.

-- Mix together flour with paprika, dill, onion powder and cayenne pepper powder.
+- In a small dish or on a plate, mix together flour with paprika, dill, onion powder and cayenne pepper powder.

 - Dredge each cod fillet into flour mixture, lightly coating, and shaking off excess flour.